hyzco/siFame/README.md

 # siFame
-siFame is finding most similar fame person to you and you can learn how many percent you are similar with your friend in your Instagram.
+siFame is finding most similar fame person to you.

 Getting user photo from client-side(s) and measuring how similar user (face) photo with fame (face) photos in MongoDB.